TEXflip/AppliedRoboticsStudentInterface/README.md

 - `float margin` the safety distance from the border
 - `float sideLength` length of the map
 - `int nVert` number of squares in vertical direction
-- `int nOriz` number of squares in Orizontal direction
+- `int nOriz` number of squares in horizontal direction

 ##### Description

-1. calculates the neccessary number of nodes
+1. calculates the necessary number of nodes
-2. checks if the node is inside an obstacle ( dilated bz the robo radius)
+2. checks if the node is inside an obstacle ( dilated by the robots radius)
-3. connects the node to its neigbours in linear and diagonal direction as long they are not inside an
+3. connects the node to its neighbours in linear and diagonal direction as long they are not inside an

 ---